 );

-with the project location.
+Replace PROJECT_NAME with your project name and LOCATION with the project location.
 It may take several minutes for the change to take effect.
 Once enabled, qualifying queries use the advanced runtime regardless of the user who created the query job.

 Disabling the Advanced Runtime

-To disable the advanced runtime, use a similar ALTER
+To disable the advanced runtime, use a similar ALTER statement but set query_runtime to NULL:

 ALTER PROJECT PROJECT_NAME